-Old Course: Uniqueness and the consequences
+Old Course: uniqueness has consequences

 Scene 1: St. Andrews, Bibi’s Coffee, August 2024, a Tuesday